WellthCare

 The Federal Individual Mandate: From Penalty to $0

 The ACA's individual mandate required most Americans to have qualifying health coverage or pay a penalty when filing federal taxes.
-This penalty, formally called the "Shared Responsibility Payment," was calculated either as a percentage of household income or a flat fee per person, whichever was higher.
-The 2017 tax reform legislation did not repeal the mandate but set the penalty amount to $0, effectively suspending it.
-Therefore, when you file your federal tax return, you no longer need to report coverage or claim an exemption to avoid a federal tax penalty for being uninsured.
+This penalty, known as the "Shared Responsibility Payment," was calculated either as a percentage of household income or a flat fee per person, whichever was higher.
+The 2017 tax reform didn't repeal the mandate but set the penalty to $0, effectively suspending it.
+So when you file your federal return now, you don't have to report coverage or claim an exemption to avoid a penalty.

 State-Level Individual Mandates and Penalties

-While the federal penalty is $0, several states and the District of Columbia have established their own individual healthcare mandates.
-These state laws are designed to encourage broad participation in the insurance risk pool, which helps keep premiums stable.
-If you reside in one of these jurisdictions, you may face a state tax penalty for not having qualifying health coverage.
+While the federal penalty is $0, several states and the District of Columbia have created their own individual healthcare mandates.
+These state laws encourage broad participation in the insurance risk pool, which helps keep premiums stable.
+If you live in one of these jurisdictions, you could face a state tax penalty for not having qualifying health coverage.
 The states with active individual mandates (as of 2024) include:

 • California